privacyidea/privacyidea/doc/policies/webui.rst

 type: int

 Set the timeout, after which a user in th WebUI will be logged out.
-The dafault timeout is 30 seconds.
+The default timeout is 120 seconds.

 Being a policy this time can be set based on clients, realms and users.